 Patients are asked to wait 15 minutes after receiving a vaccine or booster in case of any adverse reactions.
 Medical staff is available to assist any individual needing support.

 Have additional questions?
 See more Vaccine and Booster FAQs or call the Fishers Health Department Clinic at 317-537-0500.

 Children's Vaccination Resources

-The U.S. Food and Drug Administration authorized the use of the Pfizer-BioNTech COVID-19 Vaccine for the prevention of COVID-19 to include children 5 - 11 years of age via a 3-dose series.
+The U.S. Food and Drug Administration authorized the use of the Pfizer-BioNTech COVID-19 Vaccine for the prevention of COVID-19 to include children 6 months to 4 years of age via a 3-dose series.
 The vaccine formulation is a lower dose than previous formulations, at 3 micrograms of mRNA, compared to 30 for the adult dose.
 The FDA has also authorized the use of the Moderna COVID-19 Vaccine for children ages 6 months through 5 years via a 2-dose series.
 The dosage is 25 micrograms of mRNA compared to 100 for the adult dose and 50 for the adult booster.
 The authorization was based on the FDA’s thorough and transparent evaluation of the data that included input from independent advisory committee experts.
-See the Youth Pfizer Fact Sheet and the Pediatric Moderna Fact Sheets for more info.
+See the Pediatric Pfizer Fact Sheet and the Pediatric Moderna Fact Sheets for more info.